fusioncharts/angular-fusioncharts/README.md

 // Import angular2-fusioncharts
 import { FusionChartsModule } from 'angular2-fusioncharts';

-// Import FusionCharts library import * as FusionCharts from 'fusioncharts';
+// Import FusionCharts library and chart modules import * as FusionCharts from 'fusioncharts';
 import * as Charts from 'fusioncharts/fusioncharts.charts';
 import * as FintTheme from 'fusioncharts/themes/fusioncharts.theme.fint';

-// Pass the fusioncharts library FusionChartsModule.fcRoot(FusionCharts, Charts, FintTheme);
+// Pass the fusioncharts library and chart modules FusionChartsModule.fcRoot(FusionCharts, Charts, FintTheme);

 @NgModule({